How do I determine what is allowed on my site?

 - The application file is assembled and computer file created.
 A notification schedule is prepared, a yellow DA Notification sign is placed on site and the DA is included on the notification listing in the newspaper.

 - The lodged documentation is checked by the Development Assessment Review Committee at their regular meeting.
-They may request more information, refer the DA to other officers and allocate a DA Assessment Officer (either a building surveyor or development planner).
+They may request more information, refer the DA to other officers and allocate a DA Assessment Officer.
 Each officer may have 20 to 30 applications at any one time.
 Details on which officer has been allocated your DA can be viewed in the DA Online enquiry in Councils website.

 - The notification period closes and the Assessment Officer collects the advice of other officers, any submissions received and any extra information from the applicant.
 If changes to the DA must be re-notified, then step 5 repeats.

-The Officer decides to either process the DA or to refer the application to the Ward Councillor Committee or full Council.
+The Officer decides to either process the DA or to refer the application to the Willoughby Local Planning Panel.
 Officers have authority from Council to determine applications except when:

-- The status of an application can be checked by looking at the online list or contacting the Assessment Officer.
+- The status of an application can be checked on Council’s website Application Tracking or contacting the Assessment Officer.

 - The Assessment Officer discusses the proposal with the applicant to resolve any outstanding issues.
 They may request to visit the property to better understand a problem.
 The Officer may propose Conditions of Consent that require amendments to the proposal to address issues that the Officer feels must be dealt with before the proposal is approved (see Height Poles Policy).

-- The Assessment Officer finalises their assessment and prepares either a Delegated DA Report or Ward/Council DA Report, referring to submissions received and any draft conditions of consent or reasons for refusal. (see Ward Councillor Committee)
+- The Assessment Officer finalises their assessment and prepares either a Delegated DA Report or a report to Willoughby Local Planning Panel (WLPP) or Sydney North Planning Panel (SNPP) - depending on the relevant determining authority based on legislative criteria.
+Reports will detail submissions received and any draft conditions of consent or reasons for refusal.

-Council will not contact individual correspondents to advise them when an application is to be determined or will go to a Council Meeting.
-Council meets on the second and fourth Monday of every month at 7pm.
-You can find out which applications are being considered at the next Council Meeting by ringing 9777 1066 after 12 noon the Thursday before the meeting.
-A copy of the DA reports to go to a Council Meeting can be accessed the Friday before the meeting at Council's Help and Service Centre or you can view the meeting Agenda online.
+Council will not contact individual correspondents to advise them when an application is to be determined.
+However, Council will inform via email to applicants and correspondents when the DA is for WLPP determination.
+WLPP meets on the last Tuesday of every month at 2pm.
+You can find out which applications are being considered at the next Panel meeting by ringing 9777 7675 after 12 noon the day before the meeting.
+A copy of the reports that go to WLPP meetings can be accessed the Tuesday before the meeting date.

 - Delegated Decision: The Assessment Officer determines the application under delegated authority and issues a Notice of Determination to the applicant.

-Council Decision: Council determines the application at the Council Meeting.
-Applicants can address the Council, if they make a request in writing (fax, email or letter) to the Manager of Admin Services that is received by 12 noon the day of the meeting.
+WLPP Decision: The WLPP determines the application at the WLPP Meeting.
+Applicants can address the WLPP, if they make a request to The Panel Secretariat and that is received by 12 noon the day before the meeting.

 A Notice of Determination is sent to the applicant.
 Your development consent is an important document and should be retained by you as the property owner.